modsim/ChromaHD-mixdtools/mixd2pvtu/README.md

 - [ ] Write out to subfolders
 - [ ] Include simple tests
 - [ ] General restructuring & improvements
-- [ ] Better comments and documentation for modified files
+- [ ] Better comments and documentation
 - [ ] Fix minf file read to be order agnostic
 - [ ] Allow naming scalar quantities
-- [ ] Fix MPI PVTU with all pieces
+- [X] Fix MPI PVTU with all pieces
 - [ ] Test and ensure that data splitting happens properly.
-I seem to recall tiny (possibly trivial) issues in the algorithm back when I was assisting corrections.
+I seem to recall tiny (possibly trivial) issues in the mnc/nnc algorithm back when I was assisting corrections.